okami101/vuetify-admin/docs/guide/laravel.md

 ### Run backend API

+#### With docker

-After the installation, if you selected docker, don't forget to adapt your environment variables with those outputted by installer when finished as following :
+After the installation, don't forget to adapt your environment variables with those outputted by installer when finished as following :

 ```bash
 APP_URL=http://localhost:8000